RinceLagger/Videogame/README.md

 ## Description

-you are an anonymous youtuber looking to become famous.
+You are an anonymous youtuber looking to become famous.
 Inspect your room and when you are ready start to stream!
 If you do it well, you will be able to gain many followers!
 While streaming, the objective is to collect followers while you avoid your "haters".
 You must achieve a certain number of followers before the time expires.